 The widower gave a startled snarl of a cough, before wheeling her horse around.
 It was clear that she hadn’t got the answers she needed.

-“I wont stop, Mr. Nash!
+“I won’t stop, Mr. Nash!
 You can tell your bosses that!”
-Annie Turner shouted, before kneeing her horse into a fast trot, back towards Cheyenne.
+Anna Turner shouted, before kneeing her horse into a fast trot, back towards Cheyenne.

 Wade stood still for a long pause, certain that he had said the wrong thing, but not quite sure what it was.